Log Management and Analytics

 debug Debug-level messages “opening config file …”

 Note regarding a particular level: Levels are listed in order of descending severity.
-When triggered, a configured log level will log all events of that level or greater.
+When triggered, a configured log level will log all events of equal level or greater.

 Log Format

 Apache offers a ton of flexibility for what you can log.
-You can find a full description of the Apache log fields listed here in the Apache log documentation.
+You can find a full description of the Apache log fields listed in the Apache log documentation.
+Some notable fields include:

 Top 5 Log Fields